dainst/idai-field/README.md

 ```

 For starting end to end testing,
-you need two terminals (again marked as '1$' and '2$').
+you need two terminals (marked as '1$' and '2$').

 ```
 1$ npm run server
 ```

-This starts a webserver which serves the dist/main directory on port 8081
+This starts a webserver which serves the ./ directory on port 8081
 which is from where it is loaded into the browser against which the tests are run.
-Furthermore, a 'watch' process runs.
-It causes to recompile the sources anytime changes
-are made, similar to the behaviour of 'npm start'.

 ```
 2$ npm run e2e